Nebraska

 Lancaster County, NE Darrel Parker Dec 14, 1955 (Lincoln)

-Darrel Parker was convicted of the strangulation murder of his 22-year-old wife, Nancy Parker.
+Darrel F. Parker was convicted of the strangulation murder of his 22-year-old wife, Nancy Parker.
 The murder occurred at the Parkers' home in Lincoln's Antelope Park.
 Parker, then 24, confessed to the crime under alleged coercion.
 In the confession Parker said he strangled his wife after she refused to have sex following breakfast.
 Parker's defense argued that the murder had to have been committed by a sexual psychopath, while psychiatrists testified that Parker was not a psychopath.
 Years later Parker's conviction was overturned because a court found his confession was coerced.
 He was released in 1972.
 In 1988, Wesley Peery, an early suspect in the crime, died.
 His lawyer subsequently released his confession to the crime.
-(Presumed Guilty) (GNS) [4/08]
+(Presumed Guilty) (Google) [4/08]

 Lancaster County, NE Gregory Gabel July 25, 1995 (Lincoln)

-Gabel, a mentally ill Lincoln man, was jailed for two years, charged with the murder of UNL student Martina McMenamin.
+Gregory Gabel, a mentally ill Lincoln man, was jailed for two years, charged with the murder of UNL student Martina McMenamin.
 Gabel was released in July 1998 after DNA testing showed a single blond hair clutched in the victim's hand was not Gabel's.
 Gabel always maintained his innocence.
 [6/05]